wanglu205/OMR/README.md

 cd data/
 unzip TAGC_meta-analyses_results_for_asthma_risk.zip
 ```
 Let’s assume you have downloaded required data set and saved in the folder data/.
 We will read in the data set using fread.
 The bim file of Reference data was loaded and the MHC region was removed.
 The formatting procedure is provided below; you can follow the following steps to prepare data file or chose to use the already formatted data file.
-The formatted data files are available below.
+The formatted data files are available [here](https://github.com/wanglu205/example).
 ```
 library(data.table)
 library(dplyr)
-X<-fread("zcat /net/fantasia/home/borang/data2/real_data/hg_19/SNP_gwas_mc_merge_nogc.tbl.uniq.gz")
+X<-fread("zcat data/SNP_gwas_mc_merge_nogc.tbl.uniq.gz")
-Y <- fread("/net/mulan/home/yuef/realdata/asthma/raw_data/TAGC_Multiancestry_and_European-Ancestry_Meta-analyses_Results.tsv")
+Y <- fread("data/TAGC_Multiancestry_and_European-Ancestry_Meta-analyses_Results.tsv")
 nx <- round(mean(X$N))
 X <- X %>% select(SNP=SNP, beta.x = b, se.x = se,
                    A1.x = A1, A2.x = A2)
 Y <- Y %>% select(SNP=rsid, beta.y = European_ancestry_beta_rand, se.y = European_ancestry_se_rand,
                    A1.y = alternate_allele, A2.y = reference_allele)
 ny <- 127669
-REF<-fread("/net/fantasia/home/borang/data2/real_data/ldscore_1000_genome_less_SNP/eur_chr_all.bim")
+REF<-fread("data/eur_chr_all.bim")
 REF <- REF %>% select(SNP=V2,CHR=V1,BP=V4,A1.ref = V5, A2.ref = V6) %>%
        filter(!(CHR == 6 & BP>2*10^7&BP<3*10^7))
 nref <- 503